ryanwprice/vdes10918/projects/project02/readme.md

-# Project 2 – Interactive Game
+# Project 2 – Two dynamic features
 Worth 25%
 **Due Week 8 (Week of Mar 19)**

 ## Brief

+Developing your skills from project 1, your task is to take two of the features from the code we have covered in class and create a simple web page/web app (it should have one primary goal) using two of the in-class concepts and merging them, or finding other dynamic data.
+You are simply finding a use case for the page based on code we have already created in class.

-You will develop a simple interactive game using HTML, CSS and JavaScript that integrates user behaviour (e.g., clicking, hovering, touching, shaking, scrolling and dragging).
-Your task is to create an index.html file that Javascript is written into following page load.
-Your content should include text, graphics and animation to enhance the interaction.
-Focus on usability is critical–the game may be familiar to most users, but gameplay must still be intuitive, regardless of previous experience.
-Instructions can be included, but strive to make the experience a success without having to read the rules first.
-Affordances, conventions, and other usability fundamentals will help in the success of the game's intuitiveness.
+Focus on usability is critical–the page/app must be intuitive, regardless of previous user experience.
+Instructions can be included, but strive to make the experience a success without having to read them.
+Affordances, conventions, and other usability fundamentals will help in the success of page/app's intuitiveness.

-Examples:
+You will customize the design of your page and demonstrate it working.

+You can pursue your own idea or one of the following:

 - Magic 8 ball
-- Rock, Paper, Scissors,
 - Guessing games
+- Rock, Paper, Scissors
 - Coin flip
 - Dice games
+- Sleep calculator (research sleep patterns)
+- Pet name generator (based on what pet user has)
+- Restaurant Suggestor
+- Colour scheme generator
+- etc.

 _It is recommended that you run your idea past your instructor to ensure it fits the needs of the assignment._

 ## Deliverables

+- Demonstration of the working web page in a presentation.
-1. Blog post of the working project, discussing the project from conception to creation.
+- Blog post of the working project, discussing the project from conception to creation.
 The post should include:
 	- discussion of problems encountered and the respective solutions
 	- code snippets & screenshots to compliment your discussion
-	- walkthrough of the final project.
+	- The project uploaded to the Firebird server
-2. The code for your page zipped up and uploaded to Slate.
+- The code for your web page zipped up and uploaded to Slate with URL to blog in the comments.

 ## Grading Criteria

 _All criteria are equally weighted_

-1. The project shows interesting intellectual ideas and concepts that have been developed and refined.
-2. Passion, heart and soul have been tirelessly applied to your work.
-This can be seen in the quality of the finished piece.
-3. The finished piece shows attention to detail, technical prowess, and overall superior craftsmanship.
+1. Ability to identify the web page potential
+Analyze the feature and identify a group of users that need this feature (this should be addressed in the blog)
+2. Develop supporting documentation
+Generate a blog post with your project uploaded/linked and a walkthrough with screenshots of the functionality
-4. Quality execution of code and documentation.
+3. Quality of visual presentation
+Create a well designed Web page that gives the right information and features to the user for the purpose of the project

 ## Late Work